 (b) The Leader shall be elected by party members through a transparent internal election held every four years, on July 15, at the midpoint of each four-year cycle.

 (c) To be eligible to vote in a Party Leader election, a member must: a.
-Have been a registered member of the DRP for a minimum of one (1) continuous year prior to the election date.
+Have been a registered member of the DRP for a minimum of six (6) months prior to the election date.

 (d) Be a member in good standing, including being fully up to date with all required membership fees and obligations.